ninmonkey/NewspaperWebComics/README.md

 - optionally download only headers: http://docs.python-requests.org/en/master/user/advanced/#body-content-workflow

+# if static site

+- mark/hide read images next time.
+- use cookie or localstorage
+    - mark keep track of individual read, then save to cookie
+    - or just mark read based on last view date in cookie

 # if dynamic site

 - display 'new comic'
-    - hide read images next time. (can't if static?)
+    - hide read images next time.
     - auto-mark comics as read when scrolled to
         - read comics will auto-collapse or use lower opacity